-The issuer of the notes must apply the available collections made under the assets and other available funds towards satisfaction of its creditors, including the noteholders, in a specific order or priority specified in the terms and conditions of the notes and the other transaction documents.
+The issuer of the notes must apply the available collections made under the assets and other available funds towards the satisfaction of its creditors, including the noteholders, in a specific order or priority specified in the terms and conditions of the notes and other transaction documents.

-The issuer's principal source of funds are the collections made under the portfolio, including other ancillary amounts payable in connection to the portfolio by the originator or by other parties.
+The issuer's principal source of funds are the collections made under the portfolio, including other ancillary amounts payable in connection with the portfolio by the originator or by other parties.
 Available collections include:

-- · Payment of principal and interest by borrowers or guarantors under the receivables. - The purchase price of receivables, which the issuer or the servicer may have sold (when permitted by the transaction documents) or the originator may have repurchased. - Indemnities paid or payable to Santander by insurance companies in connection to policies related to the receivables and validly assigned to the issuer by Santander, if any. - Recoveries made under defaulted receivables (including sale or repurchase of defaulted receivables). - Indemnities payable by Santander as the portfolio originator, including indemnification for breach of representations and warranties not cured or curable with repurchase of the receivables.
+- Payment of principal and interest by borrowers or guarantors under the receivables. - The purchase price of receivables, which the issuer or the servicer may have sold (when permitted by the transaction documents) or the originator may have repurchased. - Recoveries made under defaulted receivables (including sale or repurchase of defaulted receivables). - Indemnities payable by Santander as the portfolio originator, including indemnification for breach of representations and warranties not cured or curable with repurchase of the receivables.

-Other funds available to the issuer include other amounts such as:
+Other funds available to the issuer include amounts such as:

-- The cash reserve. - Payments received by the hedging counterparty (when the net swap amount is payable in favour of the issuer). - Any interest earned on the issuer's accounts or revenue from eligible investments, if any.
+- · The cash reserve. - Payments received by the hedging counterparty (when the net cap amount is payable in favour of the issuer). - Any interest earned on the issuer's accounts or revenue from eligible investments, if any.

-Prior to liquidation, the issuer pays the transaction parties and the noteholders on set dates (the payment dates) according to the following priorities of payments.
+Prior to liquidation, the issuer pays the transaction parties and the noteholders on set dates (the payment dates) according to the following priority of payments.

-Priority of Payments 1 Taxes and senior expenses 2 Payment to the Swap Counterparty 3 Interest on the Series A Notes 4 Interest on the Series B Notes (unless interest deferral trigger applies) 4 5 6 Interest on the Series C Notes (unless interest deferral trigger applies) 6 Interest on the Series D Notes (unless interest deferral trigger applies) 7 Interest on the Series E Notes (unless interest deferral trigger applies) 8 Replenishment of the cash reserve up to its target amount 9 Interest on the Series F Notes (unless interest deferral trigger applies) 10 Payment of the principal redemption amount (A) During the revolving period: purchase additional receivables and any excess of it will be deposited into the issuer's accounts up to 5% of the outstanding amount of the Rated Notes (any excess is released under item B).
-(B) After the revolving period: Pro rata amortisation of the notes, unless a subordination event happens then amortisation of the notes will be fully sequential, a subordination event cannot be cured, and sequential amortisation will remain sequential along the life of the transaction.
-11 Payment of interest accrued on Series B Notes if the Series B Notes Interest Deferral Trigger applies 12 Payment of interest accrued on Series C Notes if the Series C Notes Interest Deferral Trigger applies 13 Payment of interest accrued on Series D Notes if the Series D Notes Interest Deferral Trigger applies 14 Payment of interest accrued on Series E Notes if the Series E Notes Interest Deferral Trigger applies 15 Payment of interest accrued on Series F Notes if the Series F Notes Interest Deferral Trigger applies 16 Payment to the Swap Counterparty if it defaults 17 Payment of interest on the subordinated loan 18 Payment of principal of the subordinated loan 19 Payment of the intermediary financial margin
+Priority of Payments 1 Taxes and senior expenses 2 Payment to the Cap Provider if Cap Provider is not a Defaulting Party 3 Interest on the Series A Notes 4 Interest on the Series B Notes (unless interest deferral trigger applies) 5 Interest on the Series C Notes (unless interest deferral trigger applies) 6 Interest on the Series D Notes (unless interest deferral trigger applies) 7 Interest on the Series E Notes (unless interest deferral trigger applies) 8 Replenishment of the cash reserve up to its target amount 9 Interest on the Series F Notes (unless interest deferral trigger applies) 10 Payment of the principal target redemption amount (A) During the revolving period: purchase of additional receivables and any excess of it will be deposited into the issuer's accounts up to 5% of the outstanding amount of the Rated Notes (any excess is released under item B).
+(B) After the revolving period: Pro rata amortisation of the Rated Notes unless a subordination event happens, in which case amortisation of the notes will be fully sequential, a subordination event cannot be cured, and sequential amortisation will remain sequential along the life of the transaction.
+11 Payment of interest accrued on the Series B Notes if the Series B Notes Interest Deferral Trigger applies 12 Payment of interest accrued on the Series C Notes if the Series C Notes Interest Deferral Trigger applies 13 Payment of interest accrued on the Series D Notes if the Series D Notes Interest Deferral Trigger applies 14 Payment of interest accrued on the Series E Notes if the Series E Notes Interest Deferral Trigger applies 15 Payment of interest accrued on the Series F Notes if the Series F Notes Interest Deferral Trigger applies 16 Payment to the Cap Provider if Cap Provider is a Defaulting Party 17 Payment of interest on the Start-up Expenses Loan 18 Payment of principal of the Start-up Expenses Loan 19 Payment of the Series F principal 20 Payment of the intermediary financial margin

-The principal redemption amount means the minimum of:
+The principal target redemption amount means the minimum of: